Maxime-Jauroyon/Univ-Ghostlab/README.md

 ### Client

 - TCP Listener Thread: Waits and handles the server's messages (on a TCP socket).
-- UDP Listener Thread: Waits and handles the UDP socket's messages.
+- UDP Listener Thread: Waits and handles the UDP client socket's messages.
 - Game Multicast Listener Thread: Waits and handles the Game Multicast's messages (this type of message can be send by the server to reach every connected clients of a specific game in progress).

 #### C Sources Only